carvalheirafc/custom-vim/README.md

 # custom-vim
 Just a custom .vimrc and some plugins folders

-Always remember the vimtutor command =)
+#  How to use/learn Vim ? type vimtutor on you terminal =)